HL7/fhir-ips/pages/general.md

 * flag the items that have to be supported to comply with the minimal data set, unconstraining all the others.

 The second has been finally chosen for the following reasons:
 * facilitate the reuse of the IPS profiles in sibling use cases.
 * enable a progressive access to additional information beyond the minimal one, if available and relevant for the care provisioning.

 The items that are part of this minimal set have been marked with the mustSupport attribute.

+# Publishing or accessing the IPS
+As described also in the [IPS CDA implementation guide](http://international-patient-summary.net/mediawiki/index.php?title=IPS_implementationguide_1#Functional_requirements_and_high-level_use_cases) it is not in the scope of this version of this Implementation Guide to provide any indication about solutions and strategies for the creation, sharing, syntactical and semantic mapping, translation, and use of the IPS.

+Future versions of this HL7 FHIR IPS Implementation Guide will address how to send/get IPS documents or resources by using FHIR APIs.